siddhartha-tartan/salarybazaar/README.md

-# Employee Financial Wellness Platform
+# Kotak811 for enterprises

 A corporate-branded, unified digital hub where employees can access banking and financial services seamlessly within their work ecosystem.
-Built for **HDFC Bank + Tartan** partnership.
+Built for **Kotak811 + Tartan** partnership.

 ## 🎯 Overview